nestauk/innovation_sweet_spots/README.md

 - **[Hansard](https://zenodo.org/record/4066772#.YXCN1kbYrlw)**: Records of parliamentary debates

 All these datasets except Crunchbase are freely available.
 Note, however, that this project accesses some of these large datasets (namely GtR and Crunchbase) via our internal Nesta database.

+In the future, we might add other datasets to our approach.

 #### Research project and company data